chili-chips-ba/wireguard-fpga/README.md

 6) Financial resources
 > - Given that this is a complex, multi-disciplinary dev effort, the available funding may not be sufficient to bring it to completion. _Blackwire_, despite a larger allocated budget, ended up with funding crisis and abrupt cessation of dev activities.

-# Project Execution Plan
+# Project Execution Plan / Tracking

+This project is WIP at the moment.
+The checkmarks below indicate our status.
+Until all checkmarks are in place, anything you get from here is w/o guaranty -- Use at own risk, as you see fit, and don't blame us if it is not working 🌤️

 ## Take1
 **Board bring up.
-In-depth review of prior art and Wireguard ecosystem.
-Create design blueprint**
+In-depth review of Wireguard ecosystem and prior art.
+Design Blueprint**

-While the board we're using is low cost, it is also unknown in the open-source community.
+While the board we're using is low cost, it is also not particularly known in the open-source community.
 We certainly don’t have prior experience with it.
-Objective of this first take is to build a solid foundation for efficient project execution.
+In this opening take we will build a solid foundation for efficient project execution.
 Good preparation is crucial for a smooth run.
-Thus we seek to first _`understand and document what we will be designing, SOC architecture, datapath microarchitecture, hardware/software partitioning, DV and validation strategy`_.
+We thus seek to first _`understand and document what we will be designing: SOC Architecture, Datapath Microarchitecture, Hardware/Software Partitioning, DV and Validation Strategy`_.

 Getting a good feel for our Fmax is also a goal of this take.
 Artix-7 does not support High-Performance (HP) I/O. Consequently, we cannot push its I/O beyond 600MHz, nor its core logic beyond 100 MHz.

 - [ ] Familiarization with HW platform
 - Create our first FPGA program that blinks LEDs